tsnaketech/splunk_distributed_configuration_downloader/README.md

 ## Configuration

-Sample configuration files are available with a `.sample` extension.
+Sample configuration files are available with a `.sample` extension in `sample` folder.
 You can use these as a starting point for your own configuration:

-- `.env.sample`
+- `sample\.env.sample`
-- `config.ini.sample`
+- `sample\config.ini.sample`
-- `config.yaml.sample`
+- `sample\config.yaml.sample`

 Make sure to customize these files to match your environment before running the downloader script.